 OBJECTIVE: To overcome social exclusion and injustice based on gender and bring about inclusiveness through enforcement of measures to attain gender justice that create a path for rightful enjoyment of constitutionally guaranteed rights.

-We aim to achieve gender justice through an overall upliftment of women in the society through measures such as: access to education, providing public awareness on rights and justice, providing platform for voicing their opinions, grievances etc., so as to ensure that government policies and programs are in accordance with their demands, organizing discussions, seminars, conference, dialogue and other lawful gathering for promotion of capacity building, information dissemination, providing access to healthcare, helping to fight legal battles etc.
+We aim to achieve gender justice through an overall upliftment of women in the society through measures such as – access to education, providing public awareness on rights and justice, providing a platform for voicing their opinions, grievances, etc.

 To ensure that government policies and programs are in accordance and are relevant to women’s demands, we organize discussions, seminars, conference, dialogue and another lawful gathering which in turn leads to the promotion of capacity building, information dissemination, easy access to healthcare, help in fighting legal battles, etc.